justmarkham/DAT7/project/README.md

 Address a data-related problem in your professional field or a field you're passionate about.
 If you have a strong interest in the subject matter, you'll create a better project and it will be a lot more fun for you!

 Here's a collection of [past projects](https://github.com/justmarkham/DAT-project-examples) from GA Data Science students that may help to stimulate your thinking.
 You're welcome to use [public data](public_data.md) or private data, though with private data, you'll have to be careful about what you release.
-Competing in a [Kaggle competition](http://www.kaggle.com/) is also a project option, in which case the data will be provided for you.
+Competing in a [Kaggle competition](http://www.kaggle.com/) (including past competitions) is also a project option, in which case the data will be provided for you.

 ## Milestones